 WAC 180-51-035 provides the applicable standards for graduation for students under and over the age of 21.
 All students under the age of 21 must complete all graduation requirements, including non-credit requirements such as the High School and Beyond Plan, state testing, and graduation pathway requirements, regardless of whether they are earning a diploma from a traditional high school or in a community college.
 Students aged 21 and older are required to meet the minimum credit requirements for their graduation year and are not held to non-credit requirements.

 In order to serve students between the ages of 18 and 21 who are missing one or more non-credit requirements, a HS+ program should work with a student to complete their High School and Beyond Plan and state testing requirements.
 High School and Beyond plans can be integrated into a HS+ program as part of the students pathway planning.
 Students can work with their school district to either complete their required state testing or, if eligible, the HS+ program may submit an Expedited Assessment Appeals waiver.
-More information on the waiver is available in the Innovations section of this handbook.

 High School and Beyond Plans